teris-io/cli/README.md

 ## Execution

-Given the above definition is for a git client, e.g. `gitc`, running `gitc` with no arguments or with `-h` will produce (the exit code will be 1 in the former case, because the action is missing, and 0 in the latter, because help explicitly requested):
+Given the above definition for a git client, e.g. `gitc`, running `gitc` with no arguments or with `-h` will produce the following output (the exit code will be 1 in the former case, because the action is missing, and 0 in the latter, because help was explicitly requested):

 ```
 gitc [--verbose]